anthonylab1/vfcs-ia/README.md

 - system generates output

 CLASS:
-- coherence and correctness are validated
+- coherence and structural correctness are validated

 ---